 Looking for information on a breed of dog, training methods, genetic information, or just plain good dog stories?
 Then pay a visit to the Dogs Victoria Laurie Luxmoore Library at KCC Park.

-All library enquiries to Heather Simpson via firstname.lastname@example.org
+Any library enquiries can be directed to Heather Simpson via email@example.com

 The full library collection can be searched using the online catalogue or browsing the lists of books, DVDs and videos below.

 The Laurie Luxmoore Library acquires new items by either donations or purchases.
 Some of our donations come directly from authors or publishers, other donations are much loved works that require a new home.
 We accept all donations on anything to do with dogs.
 Not only books, DVDs and videos, but we love to received magazines and journal from around the world and all states of Australia.
 Please consider donating your precious works if you no longer require them nor have the space to store them.

 We now have many breed clubs' library collections housed on our shelves.
 Each item is clearly catalogued on the computer as belonging to the particular club.
 This simply means that if the club requests the return of the items at any stage, the computer prints out the list and the items are returned to the club.
 If you are the custodian of your breed club's books, you may wish to consider housing them within the Dogs Victoria library.